meriken/merikens-tripcode-engine-v3/README.md

 "Meriken's Tripcode Engine" is a cross-platform application designed to generate custom/vanity tripcodes at maximum speed.
 It is arguably the fastest and most powerful program of its kind.
-It makes effecitive use of available computing power of CPUs and GPUs, and the user can specify flexible regex patterns for tripcodes.
+It makes effecitive use of available computing power of CPUs and GPUs, and the user can specify flexible regex patterns for desired tripcodes.
 It features highly optimized, extensively parallelized implementations of bitslice DES and SHA-1 for OpenCL, AMD GCN, NVIDIA CUDA, and Intel SSE2/AVX/AVX2.

-The Windows version of this program is available for free download here:
+Precompiled binaries of this program for Windows are available here:

 http://meriken.ygch.net/programming/merikens-tripcode-engine-english/